Skip to main content

 Provide values for inputs

 Add values and sources for inputs.
-Values for monitored inputs, such as the quantity of electricity used by a facility, may be estimates if the project is not yet operational.
+Values should be normalized for your sample reporting period: if the sample time period is 1 month, then provide the quantity of electricity that would be consumed in 1 month.
+Values for monitored inputs may be estimates if the project is not yet operational.

 Shared datapoints should be used if the same value is used in multiple places in your LCA (such as a mass of feedstock or commonly used emission factor).
 This saves time and ensures that any sensitivity analysis is calculated correctly.